 Status "Waiting for review'

-After the shop owner has reviewed the order he can change the order status "Waiting for review' to “Firm offer sent”, so the end-customer will get an e-mail with a payment page link. where will be a new status ‘Firm offer’ and there will be no ‘Pay now’ button yet.
+After the shop owner has reviewed the order he can change the order status "Waiting for review' to “Firm offer sent”, so the end-customer will get an e-mail with a payment page link.
+There will be a new status ‘Firm offer’ and there will be no ‘Pay now’ button yet.

 The end-customer has to accept and confirm the order to proceed for further payment.
+Once the end-customer confirms the offer, the order becomes "placed" as above.

 Case 3.
 IQT (Quotation tool)